English

 0x01

-• The time data in the protocol is used to operate the current dynamic password.
-The operation time is the current Greenwich Mean Time (GMT).
-Therefore, the device is required to send GMT data to the module.
+• The data of GMT is used to compute the current dynamic password.
+Therefore, GMT must be provided to the module.

 0